 - provides an opportunity for any member of the public to express an opinion about the proposed changes (called a “Comment”)

 - gives consideration to every comment submitted in writing during the time before a specified deadline (called the “public comment period”).

 Our Notice & Comment section contains a more complete explanation of the process and how public comments can have an impact on federal decision making.
-Our Topics for Comment section provides links to short descriptions of current proposals to repeal, weaken, or otherwise alter existing regulations.
-(The descriptions also include links to the actual Notices, which can be confusing and technical.)
-For each topic we provide a summary of what the government proposes to eliminate or change and why, links to additional information that may help you form an opinion and decide whether you want to submit written comments to the government, and simple instructions on how to comment, including a link to the government’s website for submitting electronic comments.
+Our Topics for Comment section provides links to short descriptions of current proposals to repeal, weaken, or otherwise alter existing regulations, that we think you might be interested in knowing about and weighing in on with the government.
+(The descriptions also include links to the actual government Notices; but they can be confusing, technical, and lengthy — sometimes hundreds of pages long.)
+For each topic we provide a summary of what the government proposes to eliminate or change and why, additional information and links to other resources that may help you form an opinion and decide whether you want to submit written comments to the government, and information on how to comment, including a link to the government’s website for submitting electronic comments.

 Get an email when we post a new Topic for Comment.

 If you would like to be alerted when we post new Topics for Comment on this website, please provide an email address where you would like to receive these notifications.
 We will not use the email you provide for any other purpose; it will not be sold or shared or used to clog your inbox with annoying requests for donations — we promise.

 Deregulatory Proposals Open for Public Comment Now